 Adoption of Accounting Pronouncements - In February 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-02, Leases (topic 842), for reporting leases, which requires an entity that is a lessee to classify leases as either finance or operating and to recognize a lease liability and a right-of-use asset for all leases that have a term greater than twelve months.
 Leases of twelve months or less will be accounted for like existing guidance for operating leases.
 In June 2020, the FASB issued ASU 2020-05 Revenue from Contracts with Customers (Topics 606) and Leases (Topic 842): Effective Dates for Certain Entities.
-As allowed by the pronouncement, CFGC has elected to defer the
+This ASU was effective for the fiscal year ended December 31, 2022 and did not have a material effect on the financial statements.

-Notes to the Financial Statements (continued) For the Years Ended December 31, 2021 and 2020
+Notes to the Financial Statements (continued) For the Years Ended December 31, 2022 and 2021